LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/hello-world.rst

    "Nevermore"``.
 #.
 Other.
 You choose!

 Spend a few minutes trying these changes.
+Do not worry if you miss some of the targets.
+Learning comes through experience, and you WILL learn all the details behind ``console.log`` soon.

-Once done, you will have a pretty good idea of how the ``console.log`` function in JavaScript works.
+Once you finish practicing (and hopefully making some mistakes), you will have a pretty good idea of how the ``console.log`` function in JavaScript works.

 .. admonition:: Try It